KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

 ```

 If you do not provide a value for this optional field while using the
-`conventions.carto.run/v1alpha1` API, the default value is set to `PodTemplateSpec` without the
+`conventions.carto.run/v1alpha1` API, the default value is set to `PodTemplateSpec`.
-conventions author explicitly doing so.

 ### <a id='match-criteria-env-var'></a> Matching criteria by environment variables